 Mt.
-SAC currently participates in SCE's Savings by Design (SBD) program which incentivizes Owners and Design Teams to design and construct energy-efficient buildings.
+SAC currently participates in SCE's Savings by Design (SBD) program which incentivizes owners and design teams to design and construct energy-efficient buildings.
 SCE supports this process through design support, detailed analysis, and financial incentives.
-This process requires involvement at the early stages of a project so that SCE can provide guidance to the parties involved.
+This process requires involvement at the early stages of a project so that SCE can provide guidance to all the parties involved.

-SCE also has a Retro-commissioning (RCx) program to provide incentives on existing buildings greater than 25,000 GSF.
+SCE also has a Retro-commissioning (RCx) program to provide incentives for existing buildings greater than 25,000 GSF.
 RCx seeks to identify operational improvements of existing buildings that will increase occupant comfort and save energy.
-Modification to the building systems may include operational changes as well as retrofit modifications to the equipment.
+Modification to the building systems may